alexander-pick/MKMTool/README.md

 # Welcome to MKMTool 0.8

+THE "UseStockGetFile" SETTING IS STILL WORK IN PROGRESS, USE WITH CAUTION, CURRENTLY IT WILL MAKE PRICE UPDATE IGNORE RARITY.

 If you have just updated from older version than 0.8.0, do not just copy your config.xml - new variables were added to config_template.xml, keep them included in your new file.
 See [Installation and starting off](#Installation-and-starting-off) for details as well as the new [Settings](#Settings) documentation.
 If you have just updated from older version than 0.7.0, please delete the "mkmtool.sqlite" file in your bin folder (don't worry, it will be created automatically anew once needed).